jundalisay/spblist/content/en/research/aristotle/metaphysics/book-4/part-1.md

 The other meanings will be related to the primary meaning (and similarly in the case of the contraries), even if being or unity is not a universal and the same in every instance or is not separable from the particular instances (as in fact it probably is not; the unity is in some cases that of common reference, in some cases that of serial succession).

-This is why it does not belong to the geometer to inquire what is contrariety or completeness or unity or being or the same or the other, but only to presuppose these concepts and reason from this starting-point.--Obviously then it is the work of one science to examine being qua being, and the attributes which belong to it qua being, and the same science will examine not only substances but also their attributes, both those above named and the concepts 'prior' and 'posterior', 'genus' and 'species', 'whole' and 'part', and the others of this sort.
+This is why it does not belong to the geometer to inquire what is contrariety or completeness or unity or being or the same or the other, but only to presuppose these concepts and reason from this starting-point.

+It is the work of one science to examine being qua being, and the attributes which belong to it qua being.
+That science will examine substances and their attributes, both those above named and the concepts:
+- 'prior' and 'posterior'
+- 'genus' and 'species'
+- 'whole' and 'part'
+- etc